Tuesday, January 27, 2009

 Beach Church

-The center of activity here in George Town is on volleyball beach.
+The center of activity here in George Town is on Volleyball Beach.
 This is a regular community organized and run by cruisers.
-We attended Beach Church our first weekend here and it became a hit with us immediately.
-It is an actual organized non denominational church.
-So far we have not had any actual ministers in the anchorage, but that has not diminished the quality of the message.
+We attended Beach Church on our first weekend here, and it became a hit with us immediately.
+It is an actual, organized non-denominational church.
+So far, we have not had any actual ministers in the anchorage, but that has not diminished the quality of the message.

 Arriving At George Town

 Elizabeth Harbor has to be approached from the east side.
-Since the winds are generally from the east, we timed our arrival in George Town to the wind and sea forecast.
+Since the winds are generally from the east, we timed our arrival in George Town according to the wind and sea forecast.
 We moved to Little Farmers Cay to stage for going out the cut the next day and on down to George Town.
 There were two other boats at Little Farmers Cay, Nikita from Seattle and Free@Last from Sidney, Australia.
 Both boats had young children on board and had been traveling together since Annapolis.
 We all departed together at 7 am in perfect sailing conditions.
-It was a fast trip and we were generally running 7.5 - 8 knots.
-Free@Last caught a Mahi Mahi and invited us and Nikita to share the catch.
-It was a wonderful evening and it was fun to watch the kids, two three year olds and a five year old, keep themselves busy in the cabin while we enjoyed good conversation in the cockpit.
-Hamish grilled the fish on the Bar B and it was excellent.
+It was a fast trip, and we were generally running 7.5 - 8 knots.
+Free@Last caught a Mahi Mahi and invited and Nikita and us to share the catch.
+It was a wonderful evening, and it was fun to watch the kids, two three-year-olds and a five-year-old, keep themselves busy in the cabin while we enjoyed good conversation in the cockpit.
+Hamish grilled the fish on the Bar B, and it was excellent.
 Shortly after we anchored, Ann from Borrowed Horse brought three pounds of shark over to us.
 Neither of us has knowingly eaten shark (we are guessing it is probably in fish sticks and that sort of thing), but we were willing to give it a try.
-We grilled about a third of it a couple days later and while it was a good mild fish, neither of us cared for the texture.
+We grilled about a third of it a couple of days later, and while it was a good mild fish, neither of us cared for the texture.
 We gave our remaining shark to Brian on Wind Chaser as he likes shark very much.

 Wednesday, January 07, 2009